-While the basic concept is simple, once you dig deeper into stereo, there’s a lot more to understand about how it works, and even why it works.
+While the basics of stereo and audio panning techniques are simple, once you dig deeper into stereo, there’s a lot more to understand about how it works, and even why it works.

 With a two-channel stereo setup and pan control, when mixing audio we can use audio panning to choose which speaker plays a particular sound louder, and by how much.
 But the point of stereo isn’t just to have sounds flying back and forth around the listener’s head – it’s to create an immersive virtual sound stage between the two speakers.

 If you sit between two speakers with a sound centred, it’s easy to distinguish where it’s coming from.
 As the sound moves to the left or to the right, you can probably point to where the ‘phantom image’ is coming from, even with your eyes closed.
 As we’ll find out later, our brain is remarkably good at determining where sounds are coming from in space, and the audio process behind panning audio works to match it.

 If you sit between two speakers, listening to a really great, modern song, it’s likely you’ll be able to point to the exact place where each instrument sits between your two speakers.
 Thanks to the modern audio panning techniques behind music mixing, different elements will have been panned to different points, helping to separate each one in the ‘virtual sound stage’.
 For audio mixing, this kind of virtual sound stage separation is crucial, but for video work, there are more principles too.

 Learn more about creating a virtual soundscape on our blog.